soapbox-pub/rebased/docs/configuration/cheatsheet.md

 No specific configuration.

-#### Pleroma.Upload.Filter.ExiftoolReadData
+#### Pleroma.Upload.Filter.Exiftool.ReadDescription

-This filter only reads metadata with Exiftool so clients can prefill the media description field.
+This filter reads the ImageDescription and iptc:Caption-Abstract fields with Exiftool so clients can prefill the media description field.

 No specific configuration.